Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Entropy Rigidity in Coarse Geometry

 Iterating the $\delta$-inequality, one can obtain a corresponding condition on finite chains of points in $X$.
 Namely, if $x_0,x_1,\ldots,x_n \in X$, then

 where $c$ is a uniform constant depending only on $\delta$ \cite[Chapter 2, Lemma 14(i)]{GH90}.
-Notice that the smaller we can take $\delta$, the more negatively-curved $X$ is.
+Notice that the smaller we can take $\delta$, the more negatively curved $X$ is.
 This leads to the following definition, given by M. Bonk and T. Foertsch in \cite{BF06}.

 \begin{definition} For $\kappa \in [-\infty, 0)$, we say that $X$ has an asymptotic upper curvature bound $\kappa$ if there is $p \in X$ and a constant $c \geq 0$ so that

 for all chains $x_0,\ldots,x_n$ in $X$. \end{definition} Here, we use the convention that $1/\sqrt{\infty} = 0$.
 If $X$ has an asymptotic upper curvature bound $\kappa < 0$, then we say that $X$ is an $\AC_u(\kappa)$-space.
 By our discussion in the previous paragraph, every hyperbolic metric space is an $\AC_u(\kappa)$-space for some $\kappa <0$.
 And conversely, the definitions immediately imply that every $\AC_u(\kappa)$-space is Gromov hyperbolic.